henrybv/bloc-jams-angular/README.md

 ## Bloc Jams Angular Project

 Bloc Jams, a music appliation made with Angular, JavaScript and other modern web technologies.
-Made with dedication to teach engineering students @Bloc.io
+Made with dedication to teach engineering students at [Bloc.io](www.bloc.io)